MadBuffoon/WeightBase/README.md

 | Version | Changes |
 |----|----|
+| 1.0.2 | - Removed Ship weight limit for now.<br/> - Change how it updates stack size and weight.(All you need to do to get updated changes is to log out and back in.)<br/> - Change how you see large stack size and weight numbers to a smiple look like 1.0k applies to all Inventories<br/> - Change the stack size from 2,147,483,647 to 1,000,000 cause it was causing crashing.<br/>
 | 1.0.1 | - Read Me update to include the OG mod links.<br/> - Fixed the Max weight not updating to your current max weight limit.<br/>
 | 1.0.0 | - Release<br/>
 </details>

+---

+### Thanks
+Thanks to GoldenRevolver for helping fix and teaching me on some better ways of doing things in the code.

 ---